bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 * Storing the Bareos repository configuration file in :file:`/etc/apt/sources.list.d/`, which references to the repository server a the local key file.
 * If you're a Bareos subscription customer, you also need your login credentials for https://download.bareos.com/ in :file:`/etc/apt/auth.conf.d/`.

-To simplify this, the each Debian/Ubuntu repository on https://download.bareos.org/ and https://download.bareos.com/ contain a script named :file:`add_bareos_repository.sh`.
+To simplify this, the each Debian/Ubuntu repository on https://download.bareos.org/ and https://download.bareos.com/ contain a script named :file:`add_bareos_repositories.sh`.

-Download the :file:`add_bareos_repository.sh` script matching the requested Bareos release and the distribution of the target system.
+Download the :file:`add_bareos_repositories.sh` script matching the requested Bareos release and the distribution of the target system.